microsoft/UVAtlas/Readme.txt

 All content and source code for this package are subject to the terms of the MIT License.
 <http://opensource.org/licenses/MIT>.

+Documentation is available at <https://github.com/Microsoft/UVAtlas/wiki>.

-For the latest version of UVAtlas, more detailed documentation, discussion forums, bug reports and feature requests, please visit the Codeplex site.
+For the latest version of UVAtlas, bug reports, etc. please visit the project site.

 http://go.microsoft.com/fwlink/?LinkID=512686